sagieramos/EnerMon/README.md

 mobile clients.
 It uses gRPC for device registration and communication and a microservices-based architecture for scalability and flexibility.
 It will include features such as device control, data collection, and real-time monitoring of devices and systems.
-The ultimate objective of this project is to make it possible for anyone to create and manage their own IoT systems and devices without the need for extensive technical knowledge or resources.

 ## Technologies ##
 **Libraries:**